Free Middle School Bird Science Curriculum for Teachers

 If funding is available, students will visit the bird-banding field station in order to meet local bird species, see the data collection process in action, and interface with scientists.
 The field trip component is an opportunity for students to inquire like scientists and share the explanations for phenomena that they generated in the classroom.

 The birds found at CCFS are representative of the birds students may see close to home in the Bay Area.
-Familiarization with birds in the area may prompt students to learn more about the ecology of their own backyards and to participate in citizen science projects.
+Familiarization with birds in the area may prompt students to learn more about the ecology of their own backyards and to participate in community science projects.

 This module was developed by Amaya Kaye McKenna and Sharon Joy Huerta as part of the 2017 UCSC Doris Duke Conservation Scholars program, updated and expanded by Tonya Anderson, MSc., Jessica Kochick, Josh Scullen, and Dan Wenny, PhD.